 The positioning of the tightening dial is high enough that you can have a ponytail below the dial, keeping your hair off your neck.
-I found this quite useful as I don’t like the hot feeling of having hair against my neck.
-Having it just a bit higher stopped it from getting sweaty and annoying on my neck.
+I found this quite useful as I don’t like the hot feeling of having hair against my neck while I am riding.
+Having it just a bit higher stopped it from getting sweaty and annoying me!

 The Giro Verce comes with MIPS technology (Multi-directional Impact System) integrated with the helmet.
 This slip-plane technology helps reduce the possibility of brain damage occurring by reducing the rotational energy transferred to the rider’s head in an angular crash.
 We consider this essential technology in modern helmets and personally would never ride without it.

 It also has extended rear coverage.
 Having more material around the back of the head helps protect more of the back of your head in a collision.
-It is not as low as the Giro Chronicle but does give enough coverage without interfering with the ventilation.
+It is not as low as the Giro Chronicle, but it does give enough coverage without interfering with the ventilation.